rfo909/CFT/doc/Doc.md

 ## Shell commands not suited in functions

-Due to how the "shell commands" (cd and ls, cat and more + edit) parse the command line (globbing), they are not suited for running inside function code.
+Due to how some of the "shell commands" parse input, due to globbing, they are not suited for running inside function code, only interactively.

+This applies to the following:

+- cd
+- ls
+- cat
+- more
+- edit

-Function code should instead use the Dir and File functions:
+Function code should instead use the Dir and File functions, etc:

 ```
-dir = Dir.sub("xyz")
-dir.create
-dir.cd  # set current dir
+dirExpr.cd                 # set current dir
-dir.files  # list content in directory
+dirExpr.files              # list content in directory
-dir.dirs
+dirExpr.dirs

-Lib:m(dir.file("x.txt"))   # The Lib script contains function "m" for paging through a file
+Lib:m(fileExpr)            # The Lib script contains function "m" for paging through a file
-Lib:e(dir.file("x.txt"))   # "e" for opening file in editor
+Lib:e(fileExpr)            # "e" for opening file in editor
 ```

 ## No shell-like destructive commands!

-CFT
-**does not** include direct "shell-like" destructive commands ("rm", "cp", "mv", "mkdir" etc).
+CFT **does not** include direct "shell-like" destructive commands ("rm", "cp", "mv", "mkdir" etc).

-This is by choice.
+*This is by choice.*

-The reason is to encourage the user to use regular CFT syntax, and create functions for often repeated needs.
-The "protect" functionality helps avoid mistakes such as deleting or modifying directories and files that should not be touched.
+The reason is to encourage the user to use regular CFT syntax, and create functions for often repeated needs, as this in turn enables the "protect" functionality, which helps avoid mistakes, such as deleting or modifying directories and files that should not be touched.

 Alternatively one can use "bang commands" or the shell function.
 Can also use the